The Playbook. How to write, create content and get involved in The 1014 Rugby.

 Grammar, spelling and proofreading

 This is the main area that takes up our editors time.
-They are also the main reasons that prevent authors being published.
 Please take time to proofread your writing.

 Are you uncertain about when to use an apostrophe?